-I have a little secret
+I have a tiny secret

 That I’d like to share with you

-Take a stroll in this here garden
+Take a stroll here in this garden

-By the two resplendent roses
+You’ll notice two resplendent roses

 Breathe in their vital fragrance